HagenKnight/Employee/README.md

 .Net Software Developer Test
 >By Giovanni García R - July 2023

+## Introduction
+This solution was developed using .NET 7 and Angular CLI 15.2.0.

 ## Backend app

 To launch the backend app, go to the `src\Payrol.API` folder and run the following command:

 ```bash